 Sam Gerry is an award-winning mental health advocate and current sophomore at Bates College.
 In 2018, Sam was featured in Golf Digest and the Golf Channel’s “Morning Drive” for his efforts in raising awareness for suicide prevention and has since made over a dozen national and international media appearances.
-Additionally, Sam is currently a member of the Unsinkable Youth international council and formerly served two terms on the National Suicide Prevention Lifeline blog council.
+Additionally, Sam is currently a co-chair of the Unsinkable Youth international council and a member of the National Center for the Prevention of Youth Suicide’s advisory board in addition to formerly serving two terms on the National Suicide Prevention Lifeline blog council.
 In 2021, Sam was named to the The Conversationalist’s inaugural Conversationa-LIST in the mental health category, which recognizes many of the top Gen-Z mental health advocates around the globe.
 Additionally, he was a finalist for the 2018 AJGA Jerry Cole Sportsmanship Award, recipient of the 2019 Middlesex League SILS Award (Scholarship, Integrity, Leadership, and Spirit), recipient of the 2019 George Eastman Young Leader’s Award, and was formerly the the captain of the varsity golf team and president of National Honor Society at Woburn High.

 Em Correia – Event Photographer

-Emily is a sophomore and member of Hofstra University’s class of 2024 on Long Island, New York.
-Emily was a 4-year volleyball athlete at WMHS, and the first sole Editor-in-Chief of the WMHS publication, The Bull’s Eye.
+Emily is a freelance photographer and journalist based in Woburn, MA.
+Emily was a 4-year volleyball athlete at Woburn High, and the first sole Editor-in-Chief of the school’s publication, The Bull’s Eye.
 She is now writing for scramble! magazine as the head Lifestyle Editor and horoscope writer.
-Emily has publicly spoken out about sexual harassment and assault awareness especially in the LGBTQ+ community and hopes to tell her own story and others’ through her advocacy and acts through Kick It for a Cause.
+Emily has publicly spoken out about sexual harassment and assault awareness especially in the LGBTQ+ community and hopes to tell her own story and others’ through her advocacy and acts through Kick It.